arielf/weight-loss/README.md

 The below is what worked, and I strongly believe is good for me and possibly for others.
 Your situation may be different.
 Listen to your own body.

+JK :-) Let's promote truth for a change.
+To channel Galileo in the face of the inquisition: evolution has been hard at work for about 2 billion years shaping the chemistry of all eukaryotes, and mammals.
+The Krebs cycle, Glucose metabolism, insulin spikes, glycogen in the liver, Carnitine, Lipase, are as real for you just as they are for me.
+We may be vastly different in our genes and traits, but we are not different in our most fundamental chemistry.

 ## Salient facts & initial observations